 WebStorm provides comprehensive language assistance for editing HTML, CSS, XML, JSON, RegExp, and other code fragments inside string and template literals as well as inside tags and attributes in XML-like languages.

 Before you start

 Make sure the IntelliLang bundled plugin is enabled.
-If the plugin is disabled, activate it as described in Managing plugins.
+If the plugin is disabled, activate it as described in Manage plugins.

 Temporarily inject a language